Neon-jeff/bradge/README.md

 # Bradge Fashion App
-This is fashin store mobile app that implements the api functionalities of an edge-cutting B2B and B2C web application called Timbu, Timbu allows users to upload, share and market their digital products
+This is multi product vendor mobile app that implements the api functionalities of an edge-cutting B2B and B2C web application called Timbu, Timbu allows users to upload, share and market their digital products

+The Store sells products in the category of men's fashion, women's fashion and tech gadgets.

 # Running the App Locally